whatisinternet/Inflector/CONTRIBUTING.md

-# Thank you!
+# Thank you! :heart:

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Getting started
-- If you don't have rust installed install [rustup](https://www.rustup.rs/)
+- If you don't have rust installed: Install [rustup](https://www.rustup.rs/)
-- For normal development master must run on stable
+- For normal development on `master` run on stable
   - `rustup toolchain install stable`
   - `rustup default stable`